manohar-geekologix/ecommerce-poc/README.md

 - **Toast Notifications**: User-friendly notifications using react-hot-toast.
 - **Icon Library**: Comprehensive icon set provided by react-icons.

-## How add your Account for Login.
+## How do you add your account for login?

 In the repository, locate the file MockData.js under src/utils/MockData.js.
 Add the following details: